 Administration of Medication: Certain medications may be administered in the CYS setting when it is not possible for Parents/Guardians to be present.
-Only prescribed antibiotics, antihistamines, decongestants, topical medications and behavioral medications from health care providers and U.S. medical treatment facilities may be administered to child/youth that are enrolled in full-day, part-day or regularly scheduled school-age programs.
+Only prescribed antibiotics, antihistamines, decongestants, topical medications and behavioral medications from health care providers and U.S. medical treatment facilities may be administered to child/youth that are enrolled in full-day, part- day or regularly scheduled school-age programs.
 Medications not on the approved medication list must have a medication Exception to Policy by supporting PHN.
 Medications that are prescribed as needed (PRN) will not be given in programs, with the exception of rescue medications.
-Parent/quardians will complete and have the health care provider sign the corresponding Medical Action Plan (MAP) for the required rescue medication.
+Parent/guardians will complete and have the health care provider sign the corresponding Medical Action Plan (MAP) for the required rescue medication.
 All medications must be in the original container, have a current prescription label and if not listed on the "approved medication list" have an exception to policy.
 The medication must be accompanied by proper dosing syringe/cup/spoon.
-All medication will be stored at the appropriate temperature and out of reach of children.
 A child/youth must be taking the medication for at least 24 hours prior to re-admission into a CYS program.
-Parent/Guardians will complete and sign a CYS Medical Dispensation Record, DA Form 5225-R or the AE Form 608-10-1K for rescue medications, for each approved medication to be administered.
-A parent/quardian must complete and sign the form before medication can be administered.
-This policy will be discussed during the parent/guardian orientation.
+Parent/Guardians will complete and sign a CYS Medical Dispensation Record, DA Form 5225-R or the AE Form 608-10-1K for rescue medications, for each approved medication to be administered. Α parent/guardian must complete and sign the form before medication can be administered.
+This policy will be discussed during the parent/quardian orientation.
 Please contact the individual program for further information.

 Self-Medication: School age youth can self-medicate if the child's/youth's health care provider determines that it is developmentally appropriate, and the youth knows enough about the health condition and the treatment procedure.
 Self-medication in CYS programs requires written instructions from the youth's health care provider clearly spelling out what and when self-medication is allowed and under what circumstances the youth must refer to the parents and health care provider for assistance.
 Parent/guardians and youth are responsible for notifying the program staff of any medication that will be brought to CYS programs.
-Youth must self-administer all medications in the presence of CYS staff who will then document the incident on a medication card.
+Youth must self-administer all medications in the presence of CYS staff who will then document the incident.
 If a youth (6th-12th grade) cannot self-medicate, a MIAT review is required.

 Rest and Nap Periods: Children enrolled in CDC and FCC full-day programs or hourly care during naptime will have a rest period, usually following lunch.
-Children wishing to nap can do so, while the others engage in some other quiet activity (e.g. read a book, draw pictures, etc.) following their rest period.
+Children wishing to nap can do so, while the others engage in some other quiet activity (e.g. read a book, coloring, etc.) following their rest period.
 Rest period is generally 1 hour.
 Infants are allowed to follow their own resting/napping patterns.